menu icon

 5 stars

 Used the last of the fresh winter vegetables today and this soup was amazing!
-I added a purple top turnip and had no bay leaves so used Italian seasoning.
+I added a purple top turnip and used Italian seasoning.
 Such a great idea to roast the vegetables first.
 Thank you!

 Reply